-This course is designed to introduce teacher candidates to important concepts, principles, and theories concerning the physical, cognitive, affective, and social development of middle childhood and middle adolescent youths between the years of ages 8 to 18.
+This course is designed to introduce teacher candidates to important concepts, principles, and theories con cerning the physical, cognitive, affective, and social development of middle childhood and middle adolescent youths between the years of ages 8 to 18.
 The biological and societal influence on these factors will also be examined.
 This course will assist candidates in applying research and theory to enhance teaching and learning in middle school and secondary level classrooms.
+(Generally offered only in the fall semester.)
+Current Clearances needed.